jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 <img src='/images/oss-maintenance-model.png' title='One possible OSS maintenance model' alt='A workflow diagram showing one possible model for open source maintenance.
 The main points are described in the article text.'>

 #### 1\.
 Issue Raised

-An issue is raised on the projects main issue board.
-This could be in a tool only accessible to the core team or even an email distribution list, but often it is a public-facing issue tracker such as GitHub.com has under the "Issues" tab for a repository.
+An issue is raised on one of the project's communication channels.
+This could be in an issue-tracker tool only accessible to the core team, an email distribution list, or even someone ranting on social media.
+Often it is a public-facing (i.e. open source) issue tracker such as the "Issues" on a GitHub.com repository.
 These issues could be bug reports, feature requests, security reports, or even just questions about the workings of the codebase under certain conditions.

 Generally speaking, anyone can raise an issue about the code library in this manner.
 This is important, because it means that open source maintainers can sometimes be inundated with requests, sometimes for valid concerns, and other times as an intentional, dedicated campaign for radical change.
-But remember: these maintainers are often _unpaid volunteers_.
+But remember: these maintainers may be unpaid volunteers who do not think of themselves as your vendor, highly business-centered corporate employees who do not think of you as their customers, or anything in between.
+The initial response to the issue may very much depend on who reported it and how, coupled with who received the report and how it meshes with their motivations.

 #### 2\.
 Validation

-For valid issues, there will be discussion in the issue's comment thread about validity, nuances, potential resolutions, etc. Ultimately a decision might be made to close the issue for various reasons (for example, it might be a duplicate of another issue).
+There may very well be discussion in the issue's comment thread about validity, nuances, potential resolutions, etc. Importantly, the "validity" of an issue is very subjective to the maintainer's motivations.
+Ultimately a decision might be made to close the issue for various reasons (for example, it might be a duplicate of another issue).
 Feature requests will typically have discussion about whether the library is suited for that feature or if it should belong elsewhere (in another code library, perhaps).
 Typically you will see some early prioritization of issues here as well.

 For bug reports, the conversation usually centers around more traditional "validity" - that is, does the bug really exist, or was the issue due to some other factor, possibly user error.
 In most cases, unless the bug can be replicated by someone (with well documented steps), the bug will be closed or deprioritized.

 #### 3\.
 Work the Issue

 Once an issue has been validated, anyone can work on it - not just core team members (those with direct commit access), but anyone in the world.
 The path will likely be different depending on whether the incoming code change originated within the core team versus an external party.

 If the core team intends to work the issue, it will need to be prioritized.
 This process might happen in private, but sometimes an open source repository will mark issues with their priority level or a target milestone for completion.
 More established, structured teams may have a full Software Development LifeCycle (SDLC) process with typical agile development activities.